hyperio546/termux-xfce/README.md

-# **Big changes!!**
+# **Updates:**
-- New extras.sh with a basic Windows-like layout, themes and icons!
 - Updated dependencies and tested recently on my new phone!
-- Currently working on making the uninstaller better.
+- Currently working on premade xfce config for a more Windows-like experience
 # Termux XFCE <br>
 I give you...Termux with a GUI! <br>
 Termux does support a GUI (like GNOME, KDE, XFCE, LXDE, LXQT) <br>